urbanbigdatacentre/webinar28-04-202/README.md

 3. converting the date column
 4. reading the covid19 restriction time series
 5. combining trip data and covid restriction data

+## To view the maps ##
+Paste https://chaumanfung.github.io/webinar/combined.html (replace last part with the html you want to view) to your browser.